 - Severe Nausea

 Of course, the only condition open to “interpretation” is chronic pain.
 As such, there is a danger of patients ‘faking’ the illness.
-Maine counters by implementing a protocol regarding a chronic pain diagnosis.
+Maine counters this by implementing a protocol regarding a chronic pain diagnosis.
 It defines the condition as documented pain that “has not responded to conventional therapy” for more than six months.

 It seems that some Maine MMJ doctors are willing to bend the rules a little.
 At least, they are according to first-hand accounts.
 Once a doctor verifies a qualifying condition diagnosis, getting an MMJ card in Maine is relatively easy.